luismiguelcasadodiaz/splunk/03_statistical_processing.md

 ## Sort Command (03:11)
-Sorts in ascending ording by default. `-`changes it to descending order. `+` is implicit so not required.
+Sorts in ascending order by default. `-` changes it to descending order. `+` is implicit so not required.
-Double quote field name when containing special character or white spaces. limit the number of results with the `limit` argument or just putting an integer.
+Double quote field name when containing special characters or white spaces. limit the number of results with the `limit` argument or just put an integer.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/09ecfaa9-5c5e-4fc8-9391-96233d803228)

-Splunk determines data type of values present in the field and sort appropriately:
+Splunk determines the data type of values present in the field and sorts appropriately:
-  - Alphabetic Strings : Lexicographically. **uppercase letters before than lowercase**
+  - Alphabetic Strings: Lexicographically. **uppercase letters before lowercase**
-  - numbers : Numerically
+  - numbers: Numerically
-  - Combination : Depending on the first character lexicographically or numerically.
+  - Combination: Depending on the first character lexicographically or numerically.

 ### Examples
 Please notice the white spaces after `-`, it applies to both fields.
-In the first example, orders descending both of them.
-But in the second example, whihout white space,  `-` only applies to first field being the second field ordered in ascending mode.
+In the first example, orders descend on both of them.
+But in the second example, without white space,  `-` only applies to the first field being the second field ordered in ascending mode.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/42c979a9-6256-40d3-bb4e-ed88d472ba76)![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/3cd1d008-130a-49e9-a4fa-108e4dbc8d23)